Steel and tin cans: Magnetic properties

-Steel is a ferrous metal and is therefore magnetic.
+Carbon steel is magnetic.
 For beverage packaging this is unique.
 This allows the use of magnetic conveyor systems to transfer empty cans through the filling and packing processes, increasing accuracy and reducing potential spillage and waste.
 In recycling facilities, steel cans may be readily separated from other waste using magnetic equipment including cross-belt separators, also known as overband magnets, and drum magnets.